YeshiNamkhai/Regression/README.md

 <small>

->According to a survey done by Stack Overflow done in 2018 VSC was ranked the most popular developer environement tool.
+>According to a survey done by Stack Overflow in 2018 VSC was ranked the most popular developer environement tool.

 </small>